 These statements were not financial advice — they were subconscious programming.
 And they installed a scarcity operating system that runs in the background of every financial decision you make as an adult.

-The neuroscience is clear on why this matters for manifestation.
+The neuroscience is clear on why this matters.
 Your reticular activating system filters 11 million bits of sensory input down to the roughly 50 your conscious mind can process.
 When your subconscious belief says "money is hard to get," your RAS filters out the freelance opportunity your friend mentioned, the investment article in your feed, and the networking event that could change your income trajectory.
 The opportunities exist.
 Your brain is literally blocking you from seeing them.

 What Are the Most Common Money Blocks?

 Which blocks are running your financial operating system?
-The Abundance Block Quiz identifies your top 2-3 blocks with specific dissolving exercises for each one.

 If the tool isn't loading, visit /tools/abundance-block-quiz directly.